Veterinary Technician vs. Veterinary Technologist

 Both Can Choose to Specialize

 Most veterinary technology programs prepare technicians and technologists to enter the workforce as veterinary nursing generalists.
-According to the National Association of Veterinary Technicians in America (NAVTA), these general responsibilities include obtaining medical histories, collecting lab specimens, prepping for and assisting with surgery, administering anesthesia, educating clients, performing diagnostic imaging, supervision of clinic staff, and more.
+According to the National Association of Veterinary Technicians in America (NAVTA), these general responsibilities include obtaining medical histories, collecting lab specimens, prepping for and assisting with surgery, administering anesthesia, educating clients, performing diagnostic imaging, supervising clinic staff, and more.

 Each specialization has a unique pathway to certification which includes a combination of work hours, proof of knowledge and skills, case studies, educational requirements, and more.
 To learn more about joining a range of specialties, check out how to become a vet tech specialist.